0x022b/docker-transmission/README.md

 Host user and group can be mapped to a container by defining `HOST_UID` and `HOST_GID` environment variables.
-If the variables are left undefined the container will execute its command as `nobody:nobody`.
+If the variables are left undefined the container will execute its command with a random UID/GID combination.

 ## Logging